Camilo (footballer, born 9 March 1986)

-Fernando Camilo Farias (born 9 March 1986), simply known as Camilo, is a Brazilian footballer who plays as an attacking midfielder for Mirassol.
+Fernando Camilo Farias (born 9 March 1986), simply known as Camilo, is a Brazilian former footballer who played as an attacking midfielder.

 Club career

 After representing America-RJ and RS Futebol as a youth, Rio de Janeiro-born Camilo made his senior debut with Marília in 2006.

 On 5 May 2008, after scoring five goals in the year's Campeonato Paulista, Camilo signed a three-year deal with Série A club Cruzeiro.
 He made his debut for the club on 4 September, coming on as a substitute for Ramires in a 3–1 away win against Vasco da Gama.

 In May 2009 Camilo was loaned to fellow top tier club Grêmio Barueri, but had his loan cancelled early the following month.
 Another loan move to Primeira Liga side C.S.
 Marítimo followed, but the deal collapsed and on 26 August he was announced at Santo André, on a loan deal until the end of the year.

 Camilo subsequently served loans at Ceará and América Mineiro before leaving Cruzeiro in 2011, after his contract expired.
 He subsequently signed for Nanchang Hengyuan in the Chinese Super League, but returned to Brazil on 19 January 2012 after joining Botafogo-SP.

 On 12 August 2012, Camilo was presented at Avaí.
 After being sparingly used, he moved to Mirassol the following 12 December; with the latter he scored seven goals in only 18 matches during the 2013 Paulistão, including one in a 6–2 home routing of Palmeiras.

 On 27 May 2013 Camilo joined Sport, contributing with three goals as his side achieved a top tier promotion.
 On 7 January of the following year, however, he returned to Botafogo-SP.

 In April 2014, Camilo signed a short-term deal with Chapecoense for their first season in the main category.
 He became a mainstay in the club's midfield, and renewed his contract for a further year on 15 December.

 On 24 September 2015, Camilo scored Chape's first international goal, netting the opener in a 1–1 away draw against Libertad.
 In December, he moved abroad for the first time in his career after signing for Al-Shabab.

 In May 2016, Camilo rescinded with Al-Shabab, stating a desire to return to his homeland.
 Linked to his former club Chapecoense, he signed a three-year contract with Botafogo late in the month.

 On 19 July 2017, Camilo transferred to Internacional.
 On 28 May 2019, he rescinded his contract, and returned to Chape two days later.